thisguygil/bobo/README.md

 The greatest Discord bot on the planet.

 ## Features
-* Playing music from all Lavaplayer-supported sources (see below)
+* Playing music in voice channels from all Lavaplayer-supported sources (see below)
-* Clipping audio from voice channels
+* Clipping audio from voice channels (can configure channel to receive all clips)
 * Chat with AI (ChatGPT)
 * AI-generate Images (DALL-E)
 * Search Google for Images

 ## Supported sources and formats for music
-Bobo IS SUPPOSED to support all sources and formats supported by [lavaplayer](https://github.com/sedmelluq/lavaplayer#supported-formats):
+Bobo supports all sources and formats supported by [lavaplayer](https://github.com/sedmelluq/lavaplayer#supported-formats):
 ### Sources
 * YouTube
 * SoundCloud